secretflow/serving/docs/source/topics/deployment/deployment.rst

 .. image:: /imgs/architecture.png

 .. note::
-    1. The SecretFlow-Serving is served through the HTTP protocol.
-It is recommended to use HTTPS instead in production environments.
-Please check :ref:`TLS Configuration <TlsConfig>` for details.
+    1. The SecretFlow-Serving in this example provides services through the `HTTP` protocol.
+However, for a production environment, it is recommended to use `mTLS` to secure all communication links and access the service via `HTTPS`.
+Please check :ref:`mTLS Configuration <TlsConfig>` for details.
+    2. SecretFlow-Serving supports configuring different `mTLS` settings for various communication links.
+For more detailed information, please refer to the :ref:`Server Configuration <ServingConfig>`, :ref:`Cluster Communication Configuration <ClusterConfig>`, and :ref:`SPI Communication Configuration <HttpOptions>`.

 Step 1: Deploy SecretFlow-Serving
 =================================